 Query Explantion

-So now let’s look at query select country, the sum of salary from TblOrganizationEmployee.
+Now, let's inspect the query: SELECT country, the sum of salary FROM TblOrganizationEmployee.

 Let’s see what’s going to happen if I remove this group by clause and then execute this query.